According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 10.

 CBSE Class 9 Maths Heron’s Formula Notes – Download PDF Here

-In Geometry, a triangle is a closed three-dimensional figure.
-In this article, you are going to learn the Heron’s formula for class 9, which is used to find the area of triangles.
-Also, how Heron’s formula is used to find the area of other polygons in detail.
+In geometry, a triangle is a closed three-dimensional figure.
+In this article, you are going to learn Heron’s formula for class 9, which is used to find the area of triangles.
+You will also learn how Heron’s formula is used to find the area of other polygons in detail.

 The plane closed figure, with three sides and three angles is called as a triangle.